 Why are websites hacked?
 It’s not true that only top websites are hacked.
 Smaller websites and blogs are more vulnerable.
-This post takes a look at why websites are hacked, what to do if you blog is under Cyber Attack and how to prevent stealth attacks, hacking and reduce risks.
+This post takes a look at why websites are hacked, what to do if your blog is under Cyber Attack and how to prevent stealth attacks, hacking, and reduce risks.

 Using websites for a larger attack

-Just as some of us fear that Internet of Things could be compromised to be used in DDoS attacks, websites all over the Internet can also be used by attackers to participate in launching a larger scale attack.
-Compromising bank websites, corporate accounts, and government website hacking are some examples of large scale attacks.
+Just as some of us fear that the Internet of Things could be compromised to be used in DDoS attacks, websites all over the Internet can also be used by attackers to participate in launching a larger-scale attack.
+Compromising bank websites, corporate accounts, and government website hacking are some examples of large-scale attacks.
 Often the hackers do not have all the resources.
 They need a pretty huge number of Bots to process such large attacks, so they compromise smaller websites and keep them in their list until a large attack is planned.

 Read: What is a Botnet attack.